 PCF

-Support the new attribute MMCI (Muti-modality Communication Identifier) to authorize the request received from NEF and derive the required QoS parameters.
+Support the new attribute MMCI (Muti-modality Communication Identifier) to authorize the request received from NEF and derive the required QoS parameters, together with existing information.

 AF

 Provide service information for multi-modal (XRM) applications to the NEF and include a the new attribute Muti-modality Communication Identifier (MMCI).